asiakostrzewa/ShazamDesignSystem/docs/Templates.md

 ---

 ## Templates
-Our design is based on Apple design principles.
+Our design is based on Apple design principles and Apple Style Guide.

 Find all necessary templates in [Apple Design Resources](https://developer.apple.com/design/resources/){:target="_blank"}.
 Use the magic of Shazam in your apps.